 Whiti Te Rā!
 The story of Ngāti Toa Rangatira

-Explore the stellar successes, dramatic setbacks, and extraordinary resurgence of Ngāti Toa Rangatira, the local iwi (tribe) in the Wellington region and the top of the South Island.
+Explore the successes, dramatic setbacks, and extraordinary resurgence of Ngāti Toa Rangatira, the local iwi (tribe) in the Wellington region and the top of the South Island.

 Te Heke Mai Raro

 Around 200 years ago, Ngāti Toa’s homelands around Kāwhia were beset by strife.
 After decades of increasing tension and outright warfare with their neighbours, the iwiiwi tribe took bold action.

 In 1821, under the leadership of the great chief Te Rauparaha, Ngāti Toa left their homelands for ever – heading south to pursue brighter fortunes in the Cook Strait region.
 The first section of the exhibition explores their journey.